 B. Program Staff Code of Conduct and Training

-Program Staff are required to comply with all applicable laws, University Policy, and guidelines listed on the Auxiliary Enterprises website.
+Program Staff are required to comply with all applicable laws, University Policy, and guidelines listed on the Business Services Administration’s Shop Mason website.
 Program Staff younger than 18 may be employed or volunteer if all State and Federal laws are followed, however they must not have sole or unsupervised custodial care of a Minor.

-Program Administrators must ensure that Program Staff who may be in sole custodial care of Minors have undergone training prior to their employment/volunteering in the program.
+Program Administrators must ensure that Program Staff who may be in custodial care of Minors have undergone training prior to their employment/volunteering in the program.
 This training should be completed at least annually and may differ based on role.
 The Program Administrator must keep records of training completion.

 Programs offered by external organizations must sign a contract with the University indicating that Program Staff who will be interacting with Minors (and anyone who supervises such individuals) have received training.

-Lists of required and suggested training will be maintained on the Auxiliary Enterprises website.
+Lists of required and suggested training will provided by Business Services Administration via Blackboard.

 C. Criminal Background Checks

-Program Administrators must ensure that Program Staff have cleared a criminal background check annually prior to participating in Programs.
+Program Administrators must ensure that Program Staff have cleared a criminal background check prior to participating in Programs.
+A Human Resources Program Coordinator Form listing all staff must be submitted for each Program.

 For University employees who work with Minors, see University Policy 2221, Background Investigations.